Life Scope VS (BSM-3500 and BSM-3700 series) bedside monitors from NIHON KOHDEN

 The inability to integrate the sidestream CO2 unit into the patient monitor main unit

-Nihon Kohden solution was to offer miniaturized mainstream cap-ONE TG-920P CO2 sensor kit (order code P907) that can be used on non-intubated patients.
+The adoption of semi-quantitative mainstream CO2 measurement was to reduce cost and its simplicity also help in miniaturization of the transducers.
+The first solution offered by Nihon Kohden was the mainstream cap-ONE TG-920P CO2 sensor kit (order code P907) that can be used on non-intubated patients.

-The cap-ONE TG-920P CO2 sensor kit (order code P907) has very small sensors because semi-quantitative measurement is adopted, the method is not commonly seen and many are not alerted to the risk of using data from semi-quantitative etCO2 kit sets for critical measurements and true CO2 waveform display.
+The cap-ONE TG-920P CO2 sensor kit (order code P907) has very small sensors because semi-quantitative measurement is adopted, the method is not commonly seen and many are not aware of the risks of obtained CO2 readings from the semi-quantitative CO2 kit sets, and to make matter worse, the semi-quantitative measurements are also being made used of to display a flawed continuous CO2 waveform.

 Nihon Kohden cap-ONE P907 (TG-920P) mainstream CO2 sensor kit